o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 ### Component

-The `Component` tag defines the name, namespace, include path, and override behavior for the multiplayer component.
+The `Component` tag defines the name, namespace, include path, and C++ override behavior for the multiplayer component.
 This is required and should be defined only once.

 | Property | Description | Type |
 |---|---|---|